-IS AFIB GENETIC?
+IS ATRIAL FIBRILLATION GENETIC?

-AFib can occasionally be genetic, meaning transmitted through the genes, and therefore occurs often in a given family.
+AF can occasionally be genetic, meaning transmitted through the genes, and hence recurrent in a given family.

-IS AFIB A PRELUDE TO A HEART ATTACK?
+IS ATRIAL FIBRILLATION A PRELUDE TO A HEART ATTACK?

-No. A heart attack is a sudden event in which a portion of the heart muscle stops working because it no longer receives blood, usually due to a blockage in the coronary arteries, whereas AFib is primarily an electrical problem that causes the heart to beat too fast.
+No; a heart attack is a sudden event in which a portion of the heart muscle stops working because it no longer receives blood, usually due to a blockage in the coronary artery, whereas AF is primarily an electrical or rhythm problem that causes the heart to beat too fast.

-CAN I DIE FROM AFIB?
+CAN I DIE FROM ATRIAL FIBRILLATION?

-Most episodes of AFib are not life-threatening, but AFib is a progressive disease and tends to get more severe over time.
-The biggest danger from AFib is the increased risk for heart disease and stroke, both leading causes of death in the United States.
+Most episodes of AF are not life-threatening, but AF is a progressive disease and tends to get more severe over time.
+The biggest danger from AF is the increased risk for heart disease and stroke, both leading causes of death in the United States.

-WHAT DOES AN ELECTROCARDIOGRAM (ECG OR EKG) RECORD?
+WHAT DOES AN ECG RECORD?

-An ECG records the heart's electrical activity.
+An ECG (sometimes called an EKG) records the heart's electrical activity.

-CAN AFIB GO AWAY BY ITSELF?
+CAN ATRIAL FIBRILLATION GO AWAY BY ITSELF?

 On occasion this does happen.
-In a process called spontaneous remission, the heart adjusts to whatever caused the AFib and starts beating normally.
+In a process called spontaneous remission, the heart adjusts to whatever caused the AF and starts beating normally.
 This is very rare, however, and you should continue being supervised by your physician.